mark-watson/hy-lisp-python-book/manuscript/openai.md

 ### Summarizing Text Using a Pre-trained Hugging Face Model on Your Laptop

 For most Hugging Face pre-trained models you can either use them running on Hugging Face servers via an API call or use the **transformers** library to download and run the model on your laptop.
-The downloaded model and associated files are a little less than two gigabytes of data.
+The downloaded model we use here and associated files are a little less than two gigabytes of data.
 Once a model is downloaded to **~/.cache/huggingface** on your local filesystem you can use the model again without re-downloading it.
+The download process is automatic the first time you call the function **pipeline**:

 ```hy
 (import transformers [pipeline])